-AMLo Biosciences is currently working on prognostic products for three cancers where clinicians have a significant need for better information to enable them to treat patients more effectively.
+AMLo Biosciences is currently working on prognostic products for three cancers where clinicians have a significant need for better information to enable them to manage and treat patients more effectively.

 Melanoma, a type of skin cancer, is the 5th most common cancer in the UK and the US.[1,2]

 Australia and New Zealand have the highest rates of melanoma in the world, while the US and much of Europe rank in the top 20 countries in terms of melanoma prevalence.
-Globally, there were more than 320,000 new cases of melanoma in 2020 and more than 57,000 deaths from this cancer.
+Globally, there were more than 320,000 new cases of melanoma in 2020 and more than 57,000 deaths from metastatic disease.

 Oropharyngeal squamous cell carcinoma (OPSCC)

 OPSCC represents one quarter of the total head and neck cancers diagnosed, causing approximately 97,000 deaths per year worldwide.
 Incidence is steadily increasing year on year, with an estimated 173,495 new cases in 2018 and with the highest incidence occurring in Western countries.

 AMLo Biosciences: A team of internationally acclaimed experts with a common goal